Dual Diagnosis Treatment Washington, NC

 Family Wellness Center - 26.5 miles from Washington, NC

-Family Wellness Center is a dual-diagnosis treatment center in Greenville, NC that provides treatment services for mental health and substance use disorders that include psychotic disorders as well as anorexia.
+Family Wellness Center is a dual diagnosis treatment center in Greenville, NC that offers treatment services for drug and alcohol addiction and mental health disorders that include PTSD as well as schizoid personality disorder.

 Address: 1035-C Director Court, Greenville, NC 27858 in Pitt County